JuliaMolSim/Molly.jl/docs/src/documentation.md

 It should be noted that charges are stored as dimensionless, i.e. 1.0 represents an atomic charge of +1.
 It is possible that you may run into issues when using different but valid units of the same dimension together, e.g. `1.0u"nm"` and `10.0u"Å"`.
 In this case, try using the same units throughout.

+The float type of a [`System`](@ref) is read from the boundary by default and can be set with the `float_type` argument.
+The coordinates, velocities and boundary should all use this float type; mixing `Float32` and `Float64` data silently loses the precision you asked for on CPU and can fail to compile on GPU, so it is reported according to `strictness`.

 ## Atom types